 If you would like an informal conversation about the role of governor, please do not hesitate to contact the Clerk via e-mail in the first instance to arrange a time for a telephone conversation.

-Mr David Clarke, Clerk to the Board of Governors, Wrexham University, Plas Coch, Mold Road, Wrexham, LL11 2AW.
+Mrs. Val Butterworth, Clerk to the Board of Governors, Wrexham Glyndwr University, Plas Coch, Mold Road, Wrexham.
+LL11 2AW.

-E-mail: david.clarke@wrexham.ac.uk
+E-mail: v.butterworth@glyndwr.ac.uk